jschmidt42/nim/README.md

 			- Special variables:
 				- INITSTART=1: start node when application starts
 				- HTTPROOT=a_root/sub_folder: path concatenated when opening the node in the browser (e.g. *http://localhost:9999/a_root/sub_folder*)
+				- DEBUGPORT=2600: used to override the 5858 default node debug port
 		- **Log**: opens a log window of the running node process.
 		- **Debug**: adds the *debug* argument to the node process to be debugged
 		- **Delete**: deletes the node instance slot